 This way, one can make them come back and become long-term buyers.

-Other options include giving coupons through traditional forms of media like newspapers or magazines.
-Although not as efficient as the other two already mentioned, it solely depends on your target audience and what types of media they use.
+Other options include giving coupons through traditional media like newspapers or magazines.
+Although not as efficient as the other two, it solely depends on your target audience and the media they use.

 4 – Define your targets